Leart004/counting-V1/README.md

-Use the video given to see how it works
+Use the video given to preview how it works.
-If you want your video, first make sure the video captures the moving objects either in profile view or frontal one In the code there is a line to change how the counting is done, eithet vertical of horizontal, change it based on your needs.
+If you want your video, ensure that it captures moving objects either from a profile or frontal perspective for optimal detection.
+The code includes a configurable setting to adjust the counting method—either vertical or horizontal—based on specific requirements.
+Modify this setting according to your needs to achieve accurate results.

 Other than that, enjoy